RetroDECK/ES-DE/THEMES-DEV.md

 * `fontPath` - type: PATH
     - Path to a TrueType font (.ttf) used as fallback if there is no `staticItem` / `itemType` image defined or found, and if `defaultItem` has not been defined.
 * `fontSize` - type: FLOAT
     - Size of the font as a percentage of screen height (e.g. for a value of `0.1`, the text's height would be 10% of the screen height).
-This calculation is based on the font's bounding box, the actual glyphs (characters) don't normally fill this entire area.
+This calculation is based on the reference 'S' character so other glyphs may not fill this area, or they may exceed this area.
+This property value is effectively multiplied by the `itemScale` value for the currently selected item (but if this property is omitted then the default value will not get multiplied by `itemScale`).
+    - Minimum value is `0.001` and maximum value is `1.5`.
+Note that when running at a really low resolution, the minimum value may get clamped to a larger relative size.
     - Default is `0.085`
 * `letterCase` - type: STRING
     - Valid values are `none`, `uppercase`, `lowercase` or `capitalize`
     - Default is `none` (original letter case is retained)
 * `lineSpacing` - type: FLOAT
-    - Controls the space between lines (as a multiple of font height).
+    - Controls the space between lines (as a multiple of the font height).
+Due to the imprecise nature of typefaces where certain glyphs (characters) may exceed the requested font size, it's recommended to keep this value at around `1.1` or higher.
+This way overlapping glyphs or characters being cut off at the top or bottom will be prevented.
     - Minimum value is `0.5` and maximum value is `3`
     - Default is `1.5`
 * `fadeAbovePrimary` - type: BOOLEAN